JeffESchmitz/RideNiceRide/README.md

 ### UI

-- [GPUImage2](https://github.com/BradLarson/GPUImage2): GPUImage 2 is a BSD-licensed Swift framework for GPU-accelerated video and image processing.
-- [ZLSwipeableViewSwift](https://github.com/zhxnlai/ZLSwipeableViewSwift): A simple view for building card like interface inspired by Tinder and Potluck.
 - [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel): A drop-in replacement for UILabel that supports attributes, data detectors, links, and more
 - [MarkdownKit](https://github.com/ivanbruel/MarkdownKit): A simple and customizable Markdown Parser for Swift